aarunku5/aarunku5.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Researcher in the [Khoury Vis Lab](https://vis.khoury.northeastern.edu) at Northeastern University, working with [Lace Padilla](http://www.lacepadilla.com).
-I graduated from Arizona State University, supervised by [Chris Bryan](https://chrisbryan.github.io/), where I was a recipeient of the <i>__Dean's Dissertation Award__</i>.
+I graduated from Arizona State University, supervised by [Chris Bryan](https://chrisbryan.github.io/), where I was a recipient of the <i>__Dean's Dissertation Award__</i>.
 I have also previously interned at the National Renewable Energy Laboratory (NREL).

 My research lies at the intersection of <i>__visual cognition__</i>, <i>__artificial intelligence__</i>, and <i>__data visualization__</i>.
 I focus on creating <ins>inclusive</ins> data visualizations that <ins>democratize</ins> both creation and consumption for underrepresented populations.
 Specifically, I examine the influence of <i>__multicultural and linguistic factors__</i>, as well as <i>__cognitive biases__</i>, on how people engage with and make decisions using visualizations.
 Additionally, I have extensively developed <i>__visual analysis platforms__</i> to support <i>__non-expert__</i> users in developing <i>__large language models__</i> and refining insights gained from <i>__artificial intelligence__</i> agents.